Minimal lectures on two-dimensional conformal field theory: Liouville theory

-obeys shift equations that differ from eq. \eqref{upup} by $b^{\cdots} \to (ib)^{\cdots}$. \end{exo} The function that solves the exercise can be written as

-where $\lambda_b$ is an unimportant $b$-dependent constant.
-The solution is unique for $b>0$, because the ratio of two solutions would be a continuous function with aligned periods $b$ and $\frac{1}{b}$, and such a function must be constant if $b^2\notin \mathbb{Q}$.
+where the prefactors ensure that the two shift equations are compatible with one another.
+If it exists and is continuous, this function must be unique (up to a constant factor) if $b^2\in \mathbb{R}_+-\mathbb{Q}$, because the ratio of two solutions would be a continuous function with aligned periods $b$ and $\frac{1}{b}$.
 In the complex plane, the periods $b$ and $\frac{1}{b}$ indeed look as follows: